Still here. Still shooting online portraits from Monday to Friday and it's given me the structure I didn't know I needed during quarantine.

 I am spending this time, principally on my own, which is the case normally.
 My children fortunately all returned to Ibiza from London before the lockdowns and so they are nearby, staying with their mother.

 My greatest concern is that we don’t use this opportunity to change what clearly wasn’t working.
-By that I mean not only our relationship with animals and the environment but government and their responsibilities to the people to be prepared for such known eventualities.

 I derive joy quite literally from the sun rising every morning (the reason I don’t close my curtains), from the fresh sea air, from having a view and knowing my loved ones are here, away from the big cities.